 What part of the onion is edible?

-Like many plants, for example mango and tomatoes, the fruit or vegetable is fine, and even healthy, to eat but the stalk, leaves, and flowers of the plant can be toxic; sometimes enough to make them feel bad and others can be fatal.
+Like how chickens can eat mango and chickens can eat tomatoes, the fruit or vegetable is fine, and even healthy, to eat but the stalk, leaves, and flowers of the plant can be toxic; sometimes enough to make them feel bad and others can be fatal.
 That is the case with onions as well.